History of York

 The period of 400 – 600 AD saw the Anglo-Saxons settle in the area although there is not a depth of historical knowledge from this time.
 The Saxons knew the city as “Eoforwick” which means wild boar town or rich in wild boar.
 There are many unknowns about this era – some say there was mass production of glass, metal and pottery while others believe the city may have been deserted for a period due to flooding but the reality is quite unknown and many knowledge gaps remain.

 The Viking invasion took place in 866AD, led by ‘Ivar the Boneless’ and lasted over a hundred years with many of the street names seen today dating back to this time.
-The Vikings renamed the city ‘Jorvik’ and many of the names of the roads today take on the Scandinavian name for road ‘Gata’ which is highlighted in the streetnames such as Stonegate, Petergate and also Goodramgate (which is the street where our jewellers in York is located).
+The Vikings renamed the city ‘Jorvik’ and many of the names of the roads today take on the Scandinavian name for road ‘Gata’ which is highlighted in the streetnames such as Stonegate, Petergate and also Goodramgate (which is the street where our last York Jewellers shop was located prior to us now trading solely online).
 The Jorvik Viking Centre is a very popular tourist attraction and takes you on a trip through Viking life and even includes a replica of smells of the time!
 The Vikings, although known for their invasions, took care of the city including farming and significant crafts such as ship building, traders, engineers and artists.
 The Vikings also created a number of the beautiful things which still remain in the city today.
 Under the era of the Vikings, York became the capital of the kingdom of York which roughly resembles Yorkshire today.

 The Medieval era saw the re-building and strengthening of the iconic city walls (and entrances of each of the four gates added to regulate traffic) which are famously now known as The Bar Walls, York.
 This ancient monument encircles the city with many tourists taking the 3.4km walk around the city with the majority of the wall still being preserved today.
 At this time, many of the buildings which remained from previous era’s were strengthened with stone including the historic Clifford’s Tower, York.
 The Merchant Adventurers Hall and the Guildhall reflect the increase in trade and commerce seen at this time.